Text Size

 The GIC Board is responsible for the Policy Portfolio that determines GIC’s long-term asset allocation and is accountable to the Government for the overall performance of the portfolio.

 The GIC Management is responsible for formulating and executing investment strategies and for individual investments.
-The Management also reports to the Government on the risk and performance of the portfolio.
+Management also reports to the Government on the risk and performance of the portfolio.

 GIC was incorporated in 1981 under the Singapore Companies Act and is wholly owned by the Government of Singapore.
 It was set up with the sole purpose of managing Singapore’s foreign reserves and currently invests well over US$100 billion globally in a wide range of asset classes and instruments.
 As a rule, GIC invests outside Singapore.

 GIC is a fund manager for the Government and does not own the assets that it manages.
 The sources of the Government’s assets managed by GIC, as stated by MOF, include proceeds from the issuance of Singapore Government Securities (SGS) and Special Singapore Government Securities (SSGS), Government budget surpluses, and proceeds from the Government’s land sales.
 The Government does not specify to GIC the proportion of assets from each source.

 The Government mandates GIC to manage all assets in a single pool, on an unencumbered basis and without regard to their source, with the aim of achieving good long-term real returns.
-An explanation of the Government’s framework for managing its assets and liabilities is available on MOF’s website.
+(An explanation of the Government’s framework for managing its assets and liabilities is available on MOF’s website.)

 Each year, part of the GIC Portfolio’s return is tapped by the Government for its annual Budget and spent on key public services that improve the lives of Singaporeans.
 Under the Constitution, the Government is allowed to spend up to 50% of the long-term expected real return on the net assets managed by GIC and those owned by the Monetary Authority of Singapore (MAS) and Temasek Holdings in its annual Budget.
 The Government’s reserves therefore provide a stream of returns that benefit present and future generations of Singaporeans.